Camden Pulkinen: 2017–18 season: Junior Grand Prix Final silver

-2018–2019 season

-Pulkinen trained in Colorado Springs, Colorado, under Tom Zakrajsek and also got help from Tammy Gambill and Christy Krall.
-He worked with Tom Dickson and Drew Meekins on choreography, Becky Calvin on basics, and Eddie Shipstead and Erick Schulz on jump and pole harness.
-Off the ice, he worked with Anna Weslin on dance and Brandon Siakel for strength training.
+2018–19 season: Senior international debut

 In early August 2018, Pulkinen placed fourth in the senior ranks at the Philadelphia Summer International.
 Competing in the 2018–2019 ISU Junior Grand Prix series, he won gold in Linz, Austria.
 At his second JGP event, he won the silver medal in Ostrava, Czech Republic, setting a world junior record in the short program in the process.
 His placements in Linz and Ostrava qualified him to the 2018–19 Junior Grand Prix Final in Vancouver, Canada.

 Pulkinen next competed at the senior level at the 2018 CS Alpen Trophy, his debut on the Challenger series.
 He placed fourth in the short, sixth in the free, and sixth overall.
-At the 2018–19 Junior Grand Prix Final, Pulkinen placed first in the short program but sixth in the free skate, with three falls and other jump errors.
+At the 2018–19 Junior Grand Prix Final, Pulkinen placed first in the short program, but sixth in the free skate.
 As a result, he dropped to fifth place overall.
 Pulkinen commented afterward that he believed he had not trained the free skate sufficiently.

-In late January 2019, he finished twelfth at the U.S. national championships, placing eighth in the short program and fifteenth in the free skate.
-After attending the US junior camp, he was nevertheless named to the US team for the 2019 World Junior Championships.
+In late January 2019, he finished twelfth at the U.S. Championships, placing eighth in the short program and fifteenth in the free skate.
+He was nevertheless named to the U.S. team for the 2019 World Junior Championships.
 He placed first in the short program there, winning a gold small medal, but struggled again in the free skate, where he placed ninth.
 He finished eighth overall.

 In May 2019, Pulkinen announced that he had left coach Tom Zakrajsek to train under Tammy Gambill and Damon Allen.

-2019–2020 season: Grand Prix debut
+2019–20 season: Grand Prix debut

 Pulkinen began his first full senior season at the Philadelphia Summer International, where he placed fifth.
-He was fifth as well at the 2019 CS Autumn Classic International.
+He also placed fifth at the 2019 CS Autumn Classic International.

-Pulkinen made his senior Grand Prix debut at the 2019 Skate Canada International, where he placed second in the short program, landing a ratified quad toe loop.
-He dropped to fourth place following the free skate, nevertheless setting a new personal best in that segment and in total score.
-Pulkinen had less success at the 2019 Cup of China, placing eighth.
+Pulkinen made his senior Grand Prix debut at the 2019 Skate Canada International, where he placed second in the short program, landing a ratified quadruple toe loop.
+He dropped to fourth place following the free skate, while still setting a new personal best in that segment and in total score.
+Pulkinen had less success at the 2019 Cup of China, where he placed eighth.

 Competing at the 2020 U.S. Championships, Pulkinen was seventh in the short program after errors on both his triple Axel and jump combination.
 Despite some difficult jump landings in the free skate, he remained in seventh overall.
-Pulkinen was assigned to compete at the 2020 Four Continents Championships in Seoul.
+Pulkinen was assigned to compete at the 2020 Four Continents Championships in Seoul, South Korea.
 Pulkinen placed eleventh at Four Continents.